There was no such thing as Palestinians: Later statements

-In a 1972 interview with The New York Times, Meir was asked if she stood by the comments; she replied: "I said there never was a Palestinian nation".
+In a 1972 interview with The New York Times, Meir was asked if she still adhered to her 1969 views.
+She replied: "I said there never was a Palestinian nation.
+The people who formerly lived in Palestine then lived for 19 years as Jordanian citizens.
+There were Palestinians in Gaza after 1948 but the Egyptians wouldn't give them Egyptian citizenship."

-Commentary
+Interpretations

 Palestinian jurist Henry Cattan reflected on the statement in 1988:

 The obliteration of the history of Palestine is now attempted by deformation of historical facts.
 Zionist apologists have reached a new stage in deceit by suggesting that not only the Palestinians did not exist in Palestine, but that Palestine was essentially 'uninhabited' by Arabs before the Zionist movement began towards the end of the nineteenth century, and that the Arabs came in large numbers after that, from nearby countries, drawn by the economic benefits of Jewish settlements.